← Back to All Blog Posts

 Without modern delivery management technology, fleet managers or dispatchers have to message or call their drivers to know their actual location and then have to relay this information either directly to the customer or the customer service team.

-Additionally, the customer team has to deal with irate customers who haven’t been provided with accurate expected times of arrival (ETAs).
+Additionally, the customer team has to deal with customers who don’t have up-to-date delivery info or reliable ETAs.
 Ideally, your ETAs would update as your drivers go along—but if you lack visibility into driver workflows, this can be difficult or impossible.

 Poor Scalability

-For the same reasons we saw above with real-time planning, manual or legacy routing workflows can make it difficult to scale routing efforts up or down as needed.
+Manual and legacy routing workflows can make it difficult to scale routing efforts up or down as needed.
 Since the routing process is so time consuming to begin with, there may be no way to keep up with demand if there’s a sudden spike in order volumes.
+Simply put, you need both a scalable process (i.e. a digitized one) and scalable architecture (i.e. a SaaS solution).

-Knowing these bottlenecks can help you appreciate the value of having an efficient delivery route planner app, one that enables you to improve the operational efficiency of their delivery operations.
+Knowing these bottlenecks should help you appreciate the value of having an efficient delivery route planner app—one that enables you to improve the operational efficiency of their delivery operations.

-How an Efficient Route Planner Helps You Overcome Bottlenecks
+How an Efficient Route Planner Helps You Reduce Delivery Costs

-An effective multi-stop, dynamic route planning software solution can find the shortest routes in a matter of minutes.
-It can handle optimized route planning for fleet operations with large delivery volumes as well as multiple drivers handling multiple stops every day.
-How?
+An effective route planning software solution can find the shortest routes in a matter of minutes.
+It can handle optimized route planning for fleet operations with large delivery volumes and complex constraints.
+How does this impact costs?
 We’re glad you asked...

 Customization and Flexibility